Witiko/doctoral-thesis/defense.md

 model.
 The question then asks whether and how does the first of these differences, that is using either the sum of similarities or the maximum of similarities, benefit the two techniques.

+% TODO:
+%
+% - Geometrical motivation for sum with global embeddings and how max breaks it.
+% - Empirical motivation for sum embeddings and how max breaks it: we want to
+%   award large "soft term frequency".
+ColBERT seems well-suited for short
+%   passages.
+% - Empirical motivation for max embeddings: speed.
+Compromise: kNN, similar to
+%   regularized Soft Cosine Measure

 In the regularized soft cosine measure, we only consider a small number of most similar document terms for each term.
 Therefore, the maximum operator